krshubham/issue-helper-extension/README.md

 This Chrome extension uses a Large Language Model (LLM) to summarize GitHub issues and suggest possible fixes based on the content of the issue.

+> **Note:** This extension has been submitted to the Chrome Web Store for publishing.
+We are currently awaiting approval.

 ## Features

 - Automatically summarizes GitHub issues